The System Halted

 Share on:

-I just finished reading the Amazon Research paper “Insight Agents: An LLM-Based Multi-Agent System for Data Insights”1 and this is the first time I have seen a truly production-minded attempt to close the gap between dashboards that show data and systems that actually help make decisions..
+I have just finished reading the Amazon Research paper “Insight Agents: An LLM-Based Multi-Agent System for Data Insights”1, and it is, I think, the first genuinely production-minded attempt I have seen to close the long-standing gap between dashboards that show data and systems that actually help people decide anything on the basis of it.
+The paper describes a hierarchical multi-agent system that, somewhat unusually, seems to actually understand the chain by which a business question becomes a data query and then becomes an insight, rather than treating that chain as a single LLM prompt to be optimised.

 • An auto-encoder handles intent detection in 0.009 seconds instead of 1.6 seconds.